justinmahar/netlify-domain-redirector/README.md

 This simple app allows you to easily redirect domain traffic using server-side Netlify redirects.

 The main use case for this project is changing the domain of a website.
-You can set up Netlify Redirector to send all traffic from the old domain to your new domain.
+You can set up Netlify Domain Redirector to send all traffic from the old domain to your new domain.

 It's quick, easy, and it's highly configurable.
 Just follow the steps below.